corda/corda-docs-portal/content/en/docs/corda-os/4.8/tutorial-basic-cordapp-state.md

 The first thing you should do when writing a state is add the `@BelongsToContract` annotation.
 This annotation establishes the relationship between a state and a contract.
 Without this, your state does not know which contract is used to verify it.

-1. If you've copied in the template state, remove any pre-existing annotations in the template.
+1. If you've copied in the template state, change the `TemplateContract.class` to `AppleStampContract.class`.

 2. Add the annotation `@BelongsToContract(AppleStampContract.class)` to your state.